 Yet there is an outer influence on our hearts as well, as the inner and outer life are continually erupting into, shaping and forming, one another.

-Spiritual formation is about leveraging rhythms, habits and holy ideas, as well as perceiving our growth and health in fresh ways, that integrates the whole of a person (seen and unseen) in a comprehensive manner.
+Spiritual formation practices are about leveraging rhythms, habits and holy ideas, as well as perceiving our growth and health in fresh ways, that integrates the whole of a person (seen and unseen) in a comprehensive manner.

 In other words, our inner life affects our outer life.
 Our outer life affects our inner life.
 When we curate both, we are on our way to becoming whole in Christ.